-■ Financial Markets5): Financial markets and the associated back-office units as well as
+Capital Markets Business5): Financial markets and the associated back-office units as well as

-All business activities not categorized to the operating units or Corporate Functions:
+Corporate Functions: All business activities not categorized to the operating units or those on leave) with remuneration components from 2016.

-Control units according to the EBA definition. • Independent control functions:
+Independent control functions: Control units according to the EBA definition.

-All other: Employees not active at any point during the year (for example, those on leave) with remuneration components from 2015.
+All other: Employees not active at any point during the year (for example,

-1) Differences may arise as a result of rounding.
-2) Variable remuneration granted for 2015 including impromptu awards and premiums from the implement process paid out in 2015.
-3) Variable remuneration guaranteed when taking up employment is included in the item Variable remuneration granted for 2015.
-4) Assignment of employees and their remuneration corresponds to the Retail Banking cluster according to the Retail Banking cluster according to the EBA's definition.
-5) Assignment of employees and their remuneration corresponds to the tegroup "Investment Banking" according to the EBA's definition.
+1) Differences due to rounding effects.
+2) Variable remuneration granted for the 2016 financial year including impromptu awards and premiums from the implement process paid out in the 2016 financial year.
+3) Variable remuneration granted when taking up employment is included in the item Variable remuneration granted for the 2016 financial year.
+4) Assignment of employees and their remuneration corresponds to the Retail Banking cluster according to the EBA definition.

+5) Assignment of employees and their remuneration corresponds to the Investment Banking group according to the EBA's definition.